Guidelines

 Rules and Guidelines

-1. First and foremost, all exhibitors, parents, and spectators will conduct themselves as ladies and gentlemen.
-They will be expected to conduct themselves in a manner as to set a good example for other 4‑H exhibitors and other spectators at the show.
+- First and foremost, all exhibitors, parents, and spectators will conduct themselves as ladies and gentlemen.
+They will be expected to conduct themselves in a manner to set a good example for other 4‑H exhibitors and other spectators at the show.
 Impolite behavior, poor sportsmanship, disruptive actions, may cause disqualification and/or cause for personal removal from the grounds.

-2. To show at the Dubois County 4‑H Fair, a 4‑H'er must:
+- To show at the Dubois County 4‑H Fair, a 4‑H'er must:

-1. Complete and turn in an Indiana 4‑H Horse & Pony Ownership, Enrollment and Entry Form by May 15 via 4-H Online.
+- Complete and turn in an Indiana 4‑H Horse & Pony Ownership, Enrollment and Entry Form by May 15 via 4-H Online.
 (Unlimited number of animals may be enrolled)

-1. Use Google Chrome to access 4-H Online and any pictures uploaded need to be in jpeg format.
+- Use Google Chrome to access 4-H Online and any pictures uploaded need to be in jpeg format.

-2. Attend a combined total of four events from the Horse & Pony scheduled meetings, horsemanship camp, and/or county sponsored 4-H events of which at least three are with the animal that has been enrolled on the State Entry Form.
+- Attend a combined total of four events from the Horse & Pony scheduled meetings, horsemanship camp, and/or county sponsored 4-H events of which at least three are with the animal that has been enrolled on the State Entry Form.

-3. A limit of two horses per 4‑Her will be imposed at the Dubois County 4-H Fair.
+A limit of two horses per 4‑Her will be imposed at the Dubois County 4-H Fair.
 Also, only one entry per class will be accepted per 4-Her at the Dubois County 4-H Fair.

-2. Attire ‑ All exhibitors shall wear appropriate attire as outlined in the Indiana 4-H Horse & Pony Handbook.
+- Attire ‑ All exhibitors shall wear appropriate attire as outlined in the Indiana 4-H Horse & Pony Handbook.
 Properly fitted ASTM standard F1163 (or above) certified helmet must be worn whenever mounted, or driving.

-3. Any 4-H Horse & Pony project deemed by the 4-Her, parent, or 4-H leader to be a "kicker" must be designated with a visible red ribbon in the tail.
+- Any 4-H Horse & Pony project deemed by the 4-Her, parent, or 4-H leader to be a "kicker" must be designated with a visible red ribbon in the tail.
 It is the 4-H member's responsibility to make sure each time the animal is brought to the fairgrounds it is designated by a prominent red ribbon in the tail.

-5. Indiana state 4-H imposes vaccination requirements for horse show participants beyond the requirements of the Indiana State Board of Animal Health minimum requirements.
+- Indiana state 4-H imposes vaccination requirements for horse show participants beyond the requirements of the Indiana State Board of Animal Health minimum requirements.
 A current year vaccination record must be on file for each horse enrolled in the 4-H program.

-8. High Point Gaming Trophy will be awarded to a junior member and a senior member.
-This award is based upon points accumulated in Division 241 and Division 242 using a six point system.
+- High Point Contest Rider – Award will be given to a junior member (Division 241) and a senior member (Division 242).
+Based upon points accumulated using a six-point system.
 First Place – six points, Second Place – 5 points, Third place – 4 points, Fourth place – 3 points, Fifth place – 2 points and Sixth place – 1 point.
-All other placings will be awarded with a participation ribbon.

-9. High Point Miniature Award will be awarded to one junior member and one senior member.
-This award is based upon points accumulated in Division 243 using a six point system.
+- High Point Miniature Showman – Award will be given to one junior member and one senior member.
+Based upon points accumulated in Division 243 using a six-point system.
 First Place – six points, Second Place – 5 points, Third place – 4 points, Fourth place – 3 points, Fifth place – 2 points and Sixth place – 1 point.
-All other placings will be awarded with a participation ribbon.

-11. Each member is required to show in at least one halter and/or showmanship class.
+- Each member is required to show in at least one halter and/or showmanship class.

-13. 4-H Council Livestock Committee – this group is the decision makers, review suggestions from species committees, review concerns and grievances from livestock individuals, set livestock dates, oversee and enforce rules, and procedures of the livestock program.
+- 4-H Council Livestock Committee – this group is the decision makers, review suggestions from species committees, review concerns and grievances from livestock individuals, set livestock dates, oversee, and enforce rules, and procedures of the livestock program.
 4-H Council Livestock Committee also has the right to remove any animal during the week of the fair for the health of the animal or for the safety of any person(s).

 Classes